JHR1986/johnhenryroche-ms2-visitjapan/testing.md

 2. Bootstrap Form
     - Enter details into all form inputs, ensuring that email will not be sent if an input is blank (see Known Bugs section below for summary).
     - Hit submit button (when all fields are completed) and confirm that modal appears correctly for all device widths, confirming that the request has been issued.
     - Receive email from Visit Japan (jhrdevelopment1@gmail.com - the email I set up for testing) detailing that request has been sent and a reply with brochure will be issued shortly.
+    (It should be noted for this project that only the initial email from Visit Japan is sent, and that the PDF brochure and follow up email discussed in this email are not issued).
     - Reduce and expand width of window to verify that the form responds as expected, and that it fits correctly on all device widths from mobile to tablet to desktop.

 3. Images: